BhanukaDev/fireng/projects/layout/README.md

 #### `FirengBoxDirective` (`[fireBox]`)

-Turns any element into a responsive Flexbox container.
-It combines several atomic directives like:
+The `FirengBoxDirective` is a Angular directive for building responsive Flexbox layouts.
+It transforms any element into a Flexbox container, providing intuitive inputs to control its core layout and spacing.

 - `display` → sets `display`
 - `flexDirection` → sets `flex-direction`